ljh1234/byte-to-file/README.md

 ```

 ### others
-This is the v1 package, I consider to add some new feature in the future
+This is the v1 package, I consider to add some new features in the future